Chia-Network/chia-docs/docs/consensus/signage-and-infusion-points.md

 Figure 5 shows the infusion point as a green square marked `b1`.
 The first and last blocks of the sub-slot are marked `r1` and `r2`, respectively.
 For this example, the farmer will create the block at the time of the signage point marked with a red arrow, which we'll call `b1'`.

 At `b1`, the farmer's block gets combined with the VDF output for that point.
-This creates a new input for the VDF from that point on, i.e. we infuse the farmer’s block into the VDF. `b1` is only fully valid after two events have occurred:
+This creates a new input for the VDF from that point on, i.e. we infuse the farmer's block into the VDF. `b1` is only fully valid after two events have occurred:

 1. infusion_iterations has been reached, and
 2. Two VDF proofs have been included: one from `r1` to the signage point and one from `r1` to `b1`.
-(Actually it’s more since there are three VDF chains, explained in the [Three VDF Chains page](/three-vdf-chains)).
+(Actually it's more since there are three VDF chains, explained in the [Three VDF Chains page](/three-vdf-chains)).

-In Figure 5, the farmer creates the block at the time of the signage point, `b1’`.
-However, `b1’` is not finished yet, since it needs the infusion point VDF.
-Once the infusion_iterations VDF has been released, it is added to `b1’` to form the finished block at `b1`.
+In Figure 5, the farmer creates the block at the time of the signage point, `b1'`.
+However, `b1'` is not finished yet, since it needs the infusion point VDF.
+Once the infusion_iterations VDF has been released, it is added to `b1'` to form the finished block at `b1`.

 Recall that in this example,

 - sub-slot_iterations = 100M
 - sp_interval_iterations is 1.5625M.
-    Furthermore, let’s say a farmer has a total of 1000 plots.
+  Furthermore, let's say a farmer has a total of 1000 plots.

 For each of the 64 signage points, as they are released to the network every 9.375 seconds, or every 1.5625M iterations, the farmer computes the plot filter and sees how many plots pass.
 For each passing plot, the farmer calculates required_iterations.